 It is important that you disable the encoders in the mount (if there are such...).
 Otherwise, the purely mechanical movement of the mount would also be recognized and registered by SkySafari.
 When using the SynScan WLAN app, the encoders are disabled by default.

-Note: for Celestron NexStar, Orion/SkyWatcher SynScan, iOptron GOTONova, and ServoCAT telescope controllers, tapping the Align button stores the offset between the telescope's reported position and the selected object's position.
-It subtracts that offset from the telescope's reported position whenever the telescope is within 10 degrees of the object you Aligned on.
+Note: For Celestron NexStar, Orion/Sky-Watcher SynScan, iOptron GOTONova, and ServoCAT telescope controllers, tapping the "Align" button stores the offset between the telescope's reported position and the selected object's position.
+It subtracts that offset from the telescope's reported position whenever the telescope is within 10 degrees of the object you aligned on (using the "Align" command).
 In other words, SkySafari performs a "local sync" around the alignment target.
-If you move the telescope to a very different part of the sky, you may want to Align on a target in that part of the sky.
+If you move the telescope to a very different part of the sky, you may want to "Align" on a target in that part of the sky.
 Also note that the telescope's RA/Dec reported by SkySafari will differ from the RA/Dec reported by its hand controller (since SkySafari is applying the alignment offset to the telescope's reported position.)

 This raises the question if I prefer to use SkySafari 6 application on the iPad or on the Mac to control the mount.
 I cannot tell this at the moment.
 Since there is no cable connection needed, I can simply place both devices on the terrace table at home.
 The iPad is more handy and can be operated with the finger, so it does not need a mouse (and a mouse pad) like the Mac.
 I am not a touchscreen fan, but being able to work in the dark without a mouse should be an advantage (the touchpad of the Mac is not my cup of tea...).
 The Mac offers more screen space, and the Mac version may be a bit more usable than the iPad version, though...